-Nadja Wohlleben is a German documentary photographer and cultural anthropologist based in Berlin.
+Nadja Wohlleben is an independent photojournalist, documentary photographer and cultural anthropologist based in Berlin.
 A careful play of documentation and artistry, Nadja’s work focuses on concepts of femininity, power and identity.
 Depicting people from diverse cultural backgrounds, she documents their stories through her imagery in an authentic, intimate and aesthetic style.
 With a keen eye for detail, Nadja’s photography brings humanity to the foreground.

 As an undergraduate Nadja received a scholarship to study Journalism at New York University, then went on to complete her first Master's degree in Cultural Anthropology at Humboldt University in Berlin.
 Upon realizing that photography was the ideal tool to combine her interests, she majored in Photojournalism at the University of Westminster in London, graduating with distinction in September 2013.

 2018 - 'Women seen by Women'/ The Photography Gala Awards, 2016 - FotoVisura Photography Grant, 2016 - MOPLA - Month of Photography LA Open Call, 2016 - Moscow International Foto Awards, 2016 - International Photography Awards, 2016 - 'Family of Man' International Photography Awards, 2016 - The Emerging Photographer Fund / BURN Magazine, 2006 - Scholarship DAAD (German Academic Exchange)